Raúl Prieto Ramírez

-Since September 2013, Mr. Ramírez was appointed organist-in-residence at Sursa Concert Hall and to the organ faculty at Ball State University, Indiana.
-He continues as the artistic director of the annual summer International Organ Festival in Barcelona.
+From 2013-2017, Mr. Ramírez was organist-in-residence at Sursa Concert Hall and served on the organ faculty at Ball State University, Indiana.
+He continues as the Artistic Director and Founder of the Barcelona Summer Organ Festival and Academy.
 Mr. Ramírez has been widely recorded and interviewed for radio and television in several European countries and in the US.
 His first two compact discs, on the Brilliant Classics label, were recorded at Milan Cathedral in Italy (music of Franck, Liszt, Reger, and Saint-Saëns) and at the Palau de la Música Catalana in Barcelona (music for piano and organ duet).
 In June 2016, Mr. Ramirez and his wife, Spanish pianist Maria Teresa Sierra, were featured duo artists at the American Guild of Organists’ national convention in Houston.

 Raúl Prieto Ramírez is represented exclusively in North America by Phillip Truckenbrod Concert Artists, LLC.